How to Send Mass DMs on Twitter Safely in 2026

 - Complete your profile 100% (professional photo, header, bio with keywords)

-- Post 2-3 valuable tweets per day in your niche
+- Post 2 to 3 valuable tweets per day in your niche

-- Reply thoughtfully to 5-10 tweets from potential prospects
+- Reply thoughtfully to 5 to 10 tweets from potential prospects

-- Increase posting to 3-5 tweets per day
+- Increase posting to 3 to 5 tweets per day

 - Start conversations via replies that add value

-- Send 3-5 manual DMs to people who engage with your content
+- Send 3 to 5 manual DMs to people who engage with your content

 - Build genuine connections before automation

-This warm-up period isn't just about avoiding bans.
+This warm-up period is not just about avoiding bans.
 It builds the engagement patterns that make your eventual bulk DMs more effective.

 Step 2: Gradual Scaling